restrepo/BSM-Submodules/README.md

 - SimplifiedDM: Simplified Dark Matter Models
 - radinert:  Models with radiative neutrino masses and dark matter candidates with SM + Z2-odd particles

-Each implemented model have a notebook in tests dir:
+Each implemented model have a notebook in BSM dir:

- `tests/CATEGORY-MODEL.ipynb`
+ `BSM/CATEGORY-MODEL.ipynb`

 with examples to run and scan the parameter space.

-The module `hep` (in `tests/hep.py`) used there, have the objects to _automatically_ run the model in a similar way to the SSP SARAH-toolbox package.
+The module `hep` (in `BSM/hep.py`) used there, have the objects to _automatically_ run the model in a similar way to the SSP SARAH-toolbox package.

 See README_CREATES_NEW_MODEL.md to help with build new models. __Send the new models as a pull request__.